 Don’t be afraid to check out what your competitors are doing to engage their users.
 Yes, thinking outside of the box is great but as Tim Vogel, Head of Performance Marketing at Bux said;

 “Don’t reinvent the wheel here.
 Look at what other (similar) apps are doing to engage their users and make simple adjustments and measure the impact.
-Also, engagement is great but if it doesn't lead to monetization in the end it won't help your app business grow.”
+Also, engagement is great, but if it doesn't lead to app monetisation in the end, it won't help your business grow.”

 That being said, don’t be a copycat either.

 “Provide some opportunity to provide feedback in a seamless way so that improvements can be learned.”

 The wise words of Peter Adams, Mobile Digital Marketing Manager at Shell.

 Listening to your audience is quite possibly one of the most important mobile user engagement strategies.
 Make it easy for your users to contact you and share their dislikes directly.
 This gives you an opportunity to iron out any issues before users resort to sharing their negative feedback directly online for everyone to see as an app store review.
 Something you definitely want to avoid as user ratings are core to your app’s success